Why weight loss is a rigged game

 So you always think about food.
 I realised this was a recipe for disaster early on — my cravings would only increase by depriving myself of the food I enjoy eating.

 My strategy?
 Balance and moderation: I ate deep-fried pakoras with chai on a rainy day when mom made some for the family.
 But only a few.
 I would have a piece of chole bhature but only once in two weeks.
-I would take one slice of pizza when my sister ordered one — because pizza is love.
+When my sister ordered pizza, I would take one slice — because pizza is love.
 I followed the 80-20 rule: 80% of calories from more nutritious food and 20% from less nutritious food.

 3. Motivation is overrated.